ulfschneider/ulf.website/content/pages/home.md

       - /2024-08-06-klean-kanteen/
 ---

 Hello, I´m Ulf Schneider, a software developer and agile coach.
+This is my website.
 If you like, here is some more information [about me](/about/).

+## Recent notes

 <div class="my-lg">
 {% include "post-list.html" posts: collections.recentNotes stream: true%}
 </div>

-<a href="/blog/" class="tag">All posts {% include "key.html" key: site.nav.blog path: "/blog/" %}</a>
+<a href="/blog/" class="tag button">All posts {% include "key.html" key: site.nav.blog path: "/blog/" %}</a>

 ## Selected posts